-IT professionals who are planning for their IPv6 deployment can use the IPv6 test tool to pre-check iPv6 addresses and confirm that their format is valid.
+IT professionals who are planning for their IPv6 deployment can use the IPv6 check tool to pre-check iPv6 addresses and confirm that their format is valid.

 IETF publication RFC 5592 "A Recommendation for IPv6 Address Text Representation" describes a preferred text representation for an IPv6 address.
 These rules make the address lower-case, trim leading zeroes, shorten runs of zero segments (e.g. :0000:) as much as possible but not a single segment, and place the compressed zeros as far to the left as possible.
 The best representation is also shown above.

-Learn more about the regex in this forum post in the HelpSystems Community portal.
+Learn more about the regex for IPv6 addresses in this forum post in the HelpSystems Community portal.

 This Perl test script has over 200 test cases of valid and invalid IPv6 addresses.
 You can use them to test your own implementation.
 In addition, it has pointers to several other regular expressions that can be used for IPv6.